Questions New Investors Are Afraid to Ask: Part 1

 Asset allocation and diversification may sound complicated, but the concepts behind them are quite simple.
 Plus, they are the most important building blocks for creating a portfolio.

 1) Asset allocation: Building an investment portfolio is a bit like building a house; you need a master plan.
-In investing, this master plan is your asset allocation, or the way you divvy up your money between various asset classes, such as stocks, bonds, cash.
+In investing, this master plan is your asset allocation, or the way you divvy up your money between various asset classes, such as stocks, bonds, and cash.
 Your asset allocation can range from aggressive to conservative and will help determine both your level of risk as well as your potential for gain.
 Here are some examples:

 - An aggressive asset allocation is made up largely of stocks, which carry significant risk of loss and higher volatility but also the potential for significant growth.
 This would be appropriate for someone young and saving for retirement because they can keep their money invested for the long term and ride out market ups and downs.

 - At the other end of the spectrum, a conservative allocation is made up largely of investments that have less risk of loss as well as lower potential for growth.
-Investments such as U.S. Treasury bonds, CDs, or other types of fixed income investments are more stable than stocks.
+Investments such as U.S. Treasury bonds, CDs, or other types of fixed-income investments are more stable than stocks.
 These investments are most appropriate for an older person with a shorter time to keep their money invested or someone who has a short-term goal.
 These types of investments can also add ballast to a stock portfolio.

 - A moderate portfolio falls somewhere in between.